 How do I apply?

 Applications can be submitted electronically at My Account Rental Bond Help.
-Note: Our digital platform will only accept single applicants at this time.

 Alternatively, you can provide your application in person to Gateway Services at Nature Conservation House, 153 Emu Bank, Belconnen.

 Applications can be made by single, or joint (two) applicants if you’re in a couple.
 If you’re planning on living in a share house, we recommend that each person responsible for providing a rental bond submit a separate (single) application for their share of the rental bond.

 When you apply you will need to provide proof of your identity and income.
 In some circumstances, you might also be asked to provide evidence of your asset holdings.
 The application form has more information about the documents you need to provide.

 I haven’t found a house yet.
 Can I still apply?